-We are pursuing a conservative financial policy characterized by the following:
+We pursue a conservative financial policy characterized by the following:

 Financial flexibility and a conservative funding strategy

 We ensure that we meet our obligations at all times and adhere to a conservative and proactive funding strategy that involves the use of various financial instruments.
 Our diversified and profitable businesses form the basis for our strong and sustainable cash flow generation capacity.
 Moreover, we have several funding resources in place.
-A € 2 billion syndicated loan facility, renewed in 2018, is in place until 2025 to cover any unexpected cash needs.
+A € 2 billion syndicated loan facility is in place until 2025 to cover any unexpected cash needs.

 Additionally, as a general rule, the bond market represents a key element.
 The most recent bond issues took place in January 2020 (€ 1.5 billion euro bonds) and September 2020 (€ 1.0 billion hybrid bond).
 The use of various instruments provides a broad financing basis and addresses different investor groups.